 r = (rx2 + ry2)1/2 and

-Note that the components rx and ry are scalars, so we cannot simply add them to get r – we need to specify their directions.
+Note that the components rx and ry are scalars, so we cannot simply add them to get r, which is a vector.
+To add rx and ry, we need to specify their directions.
 We do this using unit vectors.

 θ = tan−1 (ry/rx).